brewfamily/brewfamily.github.io/beach_or_village.md

 Santa Coloma is a small farming village (about 2,000 people) in rural Catalunya (1 hour drive from Barcelona).

 **Main selling point**: Non-touristy, local connections, price
 **Main downside**: No beach

 **Activities**: Hang out at the plaça (main square with lots of bars, restaurants and area to run around), hike, bike

+**Housing**: Fancy "casa rurals" (like http://www.cangasol.net/ and http://www.calpadro.net/) and with family (for those that want a no/low-cost option).

 **Commentary**: SCQ is a very "authentic" Catalan village.
 As with Palamós, the idea here would be to get 1 to 2 large houses.
 The advantage of having "local" connections here is that we can do things like (a) have barbecues on Coloma's family's properties, (b) arrange with local restaurant/bar-owners to arrange special spaces/meals for us.
 SCQ is about 1 hour from the beach, so a day trip would be easy.

+If we decide to go the SCQ route, Joe and Coloma can arrange housing/meals/activities easily (since Coloma knows everyone in town).